jekyll/jekyll/docs/_docs/themes.md

 Always have this ambiguity in mind, when consumers feel lost in setting their text modules for your design element you should be fine supporting them.

 {: .note .info}
-When using the data feature ask yourself, is the key that I want to introduce something that changes the behaviour of your theme when present or not, or is it just data that’s displayed anyway.
+When using the data feature ask yourself, is the key that I introduce something that changes the behaviour of your theme when present or not, or is it just data that’s displayed anyway.
 If it’s changing the behaviour of your theme it should go into `site.config` otherwise it’s fine to be provided via `site.data`.

 ## Converting gem-based themes to regular themes